 - He took the pen name “Gulzar Deenvi.”
-However, he changed it to simply “Gulzar.”
+However, later he changed it to simply “Gulzar.”

 - He started his Bollywood career with the film directors Bimal Roy and Hrishikesh Mukherjee.

-- It was Sachin Dev Burman who gave him a break as a songwriter for the film Bandini (1963).
+- It was S. D. Burman who gave him a break as a songwriter for the film Bandini (1963).

 - Most of the songs of Bandini (1963) were penned by Shailendra.
-However, he requested Gulzar to write the song “Mora Gora Ang Layle,” sung by Lata Mangeshkar.
+However, he requested Gulzar to write the song “Mora Gora Ang Layle,” which was sung by Lata Mangeshkar.

 - He became popular in the Film Industry after his song “Humne Dekhi Hai Un Aankhon Ki Mehekti Khushboo” from the film Khamoshi (1969).

-- He penned two songs for the 1971 film Guddi one of which “Humko Man Ki Shakti Dena” was a prayer, which is still sung in many schools in India.
+- He penned two songs for the 1971 Bollywood film ‘Guddi’ one of which “Humko Man Ki Shakti Dena” was a prayer, which is still being recited in many schools in India.

-- Gulzar is very close to the Bengali Culture since his childhood.
-In an interview, he revealed that his love for Bengali Culture is through Bimal Roy and Hrishikesh Mukherjee who he considers his gurus.
+- Gulzar was very close to the Bengali Culture since his childhood.
+In an interview, he revealed that his love for Bengali Culture was through Bimal Roy and Hrishikesh Mukherjee to whom he considered his gurus.

-- In 1973, he married Raakhee.
-When they married, both were at the peak of their careers.
+- In 1973, he got married to Rakhee.
+At the time of their marriage, both were at the peak of their careers.

-- Gulzar was very close to the renowned Music Director Rahul Dev Burman.
+- Gulzar was very close to the renowned Music Director R. D. Burman.

-- He has worked with a number of Music Directors such as S. D. Burman, Hemant Kumar, Shankar Jaikishan, Madan Mohan, Laxmikant-Pyarelal, Anu Malik, Rajesh Roshan, A. R. Rahman, Vishal Bhardwaj, etc.
+- He has worked with many renowned music directors such as S. D. Burman, Hemant Kumar, Shankar Jaikishan, Madan Mohan, Laxmikant-Pyarelal, Anu Malik, Rajesh Roshan, A. R. Rahman, and Vishal Bhardwaj.

 - To write “Ay Hairathe Aashiqui” for Mani Ratnam‘s 2007 Hindi film Guru, Gulzar took inspiration from Amir Khusrow’s “Ay Sarbathe Aashiqui.”